-Section 46: A person conducting a business or undertaking must consult, co-operate and coordinate activities with all other persons who have a work health or safety duty in relation to the same matter, so far as is reasonably practicable.
+WHS Act section.
+46: A person conducting a business or undertaking must consult, cooperate and co-ordinate activities with all other persons who have a work health or safety duty in relation to the same matter, so far as is reasonably practicable.

 Sometimes you may have responsibility for health and safety together with other business operators who are involved in the same activities or who share the same workplace.
-In these
+In these situations, you should communicate with each other to find out who is doing what and work together in a co-operative and co-ordinated way so that all risks are eliminated or minimised so far as is reasonably practicable.